elifbiyik/GitHubApp/README.md

     - ViewBinding

 - Coroutines for asynchronous operations
-- ViewPager2 for swipe
 - MutableLiveData
 - OkHttp and Retrofit for network operations
-- Firebase for database
 - Glide for loading images
+- Lottie Animated for animation
+- Paging3 for pagination

 Login :